-Other 1099 Forms
+Other 1099 Tax Forms

 Another common 1099 form is the 1099-G, which lists governmental payments such as state tax refunds and unemployment benefits.
 The 1099-R, which includes payments from varied sources as pensions, retirement and profit sharing plans, annuities, IRAs and insurance contracts, is also common.
-Less common 1099 forms are filed for income received from accelerated death benefits from an insurance policy and barter transaction income, respectively.
+Entities also file less common 1099 forms such as the 1099-LTC and 1099-B, for income received from accelerated death benefits on an insurance policy and barter transaction income, respectively.

 The IRS uses several other types of 1099 forms for information reporting, including:

 - 1099-A, Acquisition or Abandonment of Secured Property

 - 1099-CAP, Changes in Corporate Control and Capital Structure

 - 1099-H, Health Coverage Tax Credit (HCTC) Advance Payments